briatte/parlnet/HOWTO.md

 The code also occasionally calls:

-- the [`ggmap`](https://github.com/dkahle/ggmap) package by [David Kahle](https://github.com/dkahle) and [Hadley Wickham](https://github.com/hadley), to geocode constituencies,
 - the [`httr`](https://github.com/hadley/httr) package by [Hadley Wickham](https://github.com/hadley), to handle unusual HTTP calls,
 - the [`jsonlite`](https://github.com/jeroenooms/jsonlite) package by [Jeroen Ooms](https://github.com/jeroenooms), to parse JSON data,
-- the [`RPostgreSQL`](http://cran.r-project.org/web/packages/RPostgreSQL/) package by [Joe Conway](http://www.joeconway.com/) and others, to import PostgreSQL data, and
 - the [`rvest`](https://github.com/hadley/rvest) package by [Hadley Wickham](https://github.com/hadley), to simplify HTML parsing

 All packages can be installed from [CRAN](https://cran.r-project.org/).

-__As of July 2015, the code requires R ≥ 3.1.2__ in order to support version 0.4.2 of `dplyr` and to avoid a [small bug](https://github.com/hadley/lubridate/issues/194) that affects the conversion of French dates in versions of R below 3.0.3.
+__As of August 2015, the code requires R ≥ 3.1.2__ in order to support version 0.4.2 of `dplyr`.
 Example session information after loading all required packages is copied below.

 ```txt
 R version 3.2.1 (2015-06-18)